why Johnson Controls International plc [JCI] is a Good Choice for Investors After New Price Target of $64.18

-Johnson Controls International plc [NYSE: JCI] jumped around 0.47 points on Tuesday, while shares priced at $64.10 at the close of the session, up 0.74%.
+Johnson Controls International plc [NYSE: JCI] price surged by 0.57 percent to reach at $0.37.
 The company report on March 13, 2024 at 8:45 AM that JOHNSON CONTROLS ANNOUNCES QUARTERLY DIVIDEND.

 The board of directors of Johnson Controls International plc (NYSE: JCI), the global leader in smart, healthy and sustainable buildings, has approved a regular quarterly dividend of $0.37 per share of common stock, payable on April 19, 2024, to shareholders of record at the close of business on March 25, 2024.
 Johnson Controls has paid a consecutive dividend since 1887.